oculusdei-app/v.1/README.md

 ## Combined Local Development

-To run both the FastAPI backend on port `8000` and the React frontend on port `5173` with automatic updates from `origin/main`, use the `dev.sh` script:
+To run all backend services (adaptive plan, memory store and assistant proxy) alongside the React frontend with automatic updates from `origin/main`, use the `dev.sh` script:

 ```bash
 ./dev.sh